RingoTC/arxiv_clipper/README.md

 - Search and list downloaded papers
 - Open PDF and source files
 - Delete papers when no longer needed
+- Clean the entire database and remove all stored papers
+- Export BibTeX citations for papers

 ## Installation